View the preliminary 2014 Conference Schedule, and check back soon for information on Speakers, Exhibitor Opportunities, and more!

 American Literature Association

-The AHSA plans to sponsor two sessions at the 2013 national meeting.
+The AHSA plans to sponsor three sessions at the 2014 national meeting.
 We seek cogent, provocative, well-researched papers on the following subjects:

 American Literature Association